Rahul Sharma, PhD Lab

 -

-- PD-1 pathway and T-regulatory cells in Acute Kidney Injury: This is an NIH funded collaborative project between the Sharma Lab, Dr. Gilbert Kinsey, and Dr. Didier Portilla.
-Acute kidney injury (AKI) complicates at least 5% of all hospitalizations and up to 30% of cardiac surgeries, increasing mortality and progressing to chronic renal disease in a significant number of patients.
+- PD-1 pathway and T-regulatory cells in Acute Kidney Injury: This is an NIH-funded collaborative project between the Sharma Lab, Dr. Gilbert Kinsey, and Dr. Didier Portilla.
+Acute kidney injury (AKI) complicates at least 5% of all hospitalizations and up to 30% of cardiac surgeries, increasing mortality and progressing to chronic renal disease in many patients.
 Inflammation contributes significantly to the loss of renal function and kidney cell death.
 We have shown that CD4+Foxp3+ regulatory T cells (Tregs) are reno-protective lymphocytes and raise the threshold of experimental AKI.
-We found that expression of both interleukin 10 (IL-10) and the checkpoint inhibitor programmed death 1 (PD-1) on Tregs are required.
-Our ongoing studies focus on the interaction of PD-1 activation on the Tregs with their metabolism, cytokine response and PD-L1 expressing kidney epithelial and vascular endothelial cells.
+We found that expression of interleukin 10 (IL-10) and the checkpoint inhibitor programmed death 1 (PD-1) on Tregs is required.
+Our ongoing studies focus on the interaction of PD-1 activation on the Tregs with their metabolism, cytokine response, and PD-L1-expressing kidney epithelial and vascular endothelial cells.
 These mechanistic studies in mice will provide a platform for future pre-clinical and clinical studies of the therapeutic utility of Tregs and Treg-associated mechanisms in AKI.

 - Circulating Renal Protective Mediators in Cardiac Surgery Patients: Acute kidney injury (AKI) after cardiac surgery requiring cardiopulmonary bypass occurs in up to 1/3 of patients.
-The pathogenesis of AKI involves ischemia-reperfusion injury (IRI), endothelial cell dysfunction and activation of immune cells in the cardiopulmonary bypass circuit.
-A deficit of Tregs predisposes mice to kidney IRI.
-In this NIH-funded clinical collaborative study with Drs.
-Rosner, Lynch and Kinsey, we have proposed to evaluate Treg number and functional markers in adult cardiac surgery patients.
+The pathogenesis of AKI involves ischemia-reperfusion injury (IRI), endothelial cell dysfunction, and activation of immune cells in the cardiopulmonary bypass circuit.
+A deficit of Tregs predisposes mice to kidney IRI, in this NIH-funded clinical collaborative study with Drs.
+Rosner, Lynch, and Kinsey, have proposed to evaluate Treg number and functional markers in adult cardiac surgery patients.

-- TREX1 pathway in autoimmune diseases: The Sharma lab is also involved in understanding the role of defective clearance of DNA from necrotic and apoptotic cells in pathophysiology of autoimmune diseases.
-We have identified an interplay of innate and adaptive immune cells in loss of tolerance to nuclear antigens, which also results in a gradual loss of regulatory T-cells and progression of auto-immunity to clinical inflammatory disease.
+- TREX1 pathway in autoimmune diseases: The Sharma lab is also involved in understanding the role of defective clearance of DNA from necrotic and apoptotic cells in the pathophysiology of autoimmune diseases.
+We have identified an interplay of innate and adaptive immune cells in losing tolerance to nuclear antigens.
+This also results in a gradual loss of regulatory T-cells and auto-immunity progression to clinical inflammatory disease.
 This work is being carried out in collaboration with Dr. Fred Perrino of Wake Forest University and is funded by an NIH R01 grant.